Kirkhill Forest

-Kirkhill Forest is a forest in Scotland, situated to the north-west of Aberdeen, on the north side of the A96 between the villages of Dyce and Blackburn.
+Kirkhill Forest is a forest in Aberdeenshire, Scotland, situated to the north-west of Aberdeen, on the north side of the A96 between the villages of Dyce and Blackburn.
 Kirkhill is a working forest with a network of paths for walking, a permanent orienteering trail, and a mountain bike fun park.
+The forest includes the Tappie Tower, a 19th-century folly offering panoramic views across the surrounding area.